Shashwatsingh22/K8s_Management_Project/README.md

 <img alt="GitHub forks" src="https://img.shields.io/github/forks/Shashwatsingh22/K8s_Management_Project?style=flat-square">
 <img alt="GitHub contributors" src="https://img.shields.io/github/contributors/Shashwatsingh22/K8s_Management_Project?style=flat-square">

-# Master Cluseter
+# Master Cluseter 😍
-An app manager project, which helps users to managae the backend part of their apps like managing pods, creating cluster and many services are provided here.
+An Cluster Kubernetes Management project, which helps users to manage the backend part for the there application like setup cluster on cloud or own data center , manage the cluster  , and many services are provided here.

 ## Configuration of Multi Node Cluster on Cloud:

 - Multi Node Cluster:

         Multi Node Cluster is a relation between master and slave in which there are many slave which is control by a single master.
 This will divide the work and will not put any burden on a single pod which results in reducing of time complexity.

 - Why Configuration on Clouds:

        We can configure it on any datacenter which will be controlled by us.
 So we use clouds services to configure it.
-After being configured , the user does not need to do anything, all is our business , we just want your details like access key, passwords or make an IAM user accounts on the clouds and give us  that much of access so that we can create instance and use that instance.
-In this it will be that you just need to tell how many master will be there and how many slaves.
+After being configured , the user does not need to do anything, all is our business , we just want your details like access key, passwords or give us permission by the IAM role on the clouds and give us  that much of access so that we can create instance and use that instance.
+In this it will be that you just need to tell how many master will be there and how many slaves?
 In which we can create high availability architecture with the help of multi master structure  in which there can be many master as well as slave and if one master is down then we will have another master .